 Seqr is an open source web interface to make research productive, accessible, and user-friendly for medical researchers working on rare diseases genomics.
-It's a portal for searching through genomic data of rare diseases that provides information on variants associated with those conditions, links to relevant research literature, and even a way to submit gene information to Matchmaker Exchange - a genomic discovery project that helps to address the challenge of finding genetic causes for patients with rare disease.
+It's a portal for searching through genomic data of rare diseases.
+Seqr provides information on variants associated with those conditions, and links to relevant research literature.

 Launching seqr through a Terra workspace

-You can launch seqr by navigating to the Data Tab of a workspace to which you have access, clicking "Files" at the bottom of the panel on the left, and then clicking "Analyze in Seqr" near the top right of your screen:
+To launch seqr, navigate to the Data Tab of one of your workspaces, click "Files" at the bottom of the panel on the left, and then click "Analyze in Seqr" near the top right of your screen.